volkanakkus/nuxt-tradingview/README.md

 </template>
 ```

-If `prefix` is not defined, you can use the components as shown as in the docs.
+If `prefix` is not defined, you can use the components as shown in the documentation.

 ### importOnly

-Add a `importOnly` into `tradingview` section to inject only the widgets you need.
-This can be useful if you want to reduce the bundle size.
+To reduce the bundle size, you can import only the widgets you need.
+Add an `importOnly` parameter to the `tradingview` section to inject only the widgets you need.

 ```js
 export default defineNuxtConfig({